Fox, Hield score 21 apiece as Kings beat Warriors 111-98

 MORE PAIN FOR THE KINGS

 Already short on big men with Marvin Bagley III unavailable because of a left foot sprain, the Kings took another hit when Richaun Holmes left the game with a right shoulder injury.
-There was no immediate update on Holmes’ status, but any extended absence would be a big blow.
+Walton said Holmes would accompany the Kings on their flight to Arizona but had no further information.
+Any extended absence would be a big blow.
 Holmes leads Sacramento with 13 double-doubles.

 UP NEXT